-When using Internet Explorer with the ActiveX installed, you will have the option to automatically check out documents when you edit them.
-In all other browsers, you will have to manually check out documents if you wish to edit them, or use ndOneClick.
-Learn more about ndOneClick
+When using Internet Explorer with the ActiveX installed, you have the option to automatically check out documents when you edit them.
+In all other browsers, you will have to manually check out documents if you wish to edit them, or use ndClick.

-The Check-In List is the list of documents that are currently checked out to your user account on a given workstation/PC.
+The Check-In List is the list of documents that are currently checked out to your user account on a workstation/PC.

-NOTE: With ndOffice, users will not see a Check In List because there is not web browser, and documents are always automatically checked in after they are closed.
+Note: With ndOffice, users will not see a Check-In List because there is not a web browser, and documents are always automatically checked in after they are closed.